- Medical -

 Of people aged 16 years and over with a non-western migration background, just over half (52 percent) would like to be vaccinated or have already been vaccinated.
 Vaccination willingness is higher among people with a western migration background (69 percent) and with a Dutch background (74 percent).
 Even if differences in the age structure and education level of these population groups are taken into account, vaccination willingness among people with a non-western migration background is lower than among the other two groups.

 In Q2 2020, the number of men and women in the active labour force dropped at a comparable rate.
 Relative to one year previously, the number of men in employment was 0.7 percent lower and the number of women in employment was 0.6 percent lower.
-In Q1 2021 as well, the active labour force still declined, but more strongly among men than among women.
-Year-on-year, the number of men and women in work was down by 0.6 and 0.2 percent respectively.
-As a result, 4.8 million men and 4.2 million women belonged to the active labour force in Q1 2021.
-StatLine
+In Q2 2021, the active labour force saw a year-on-year increase, for women slightly stronger than for men.
+Year-on-year, the number of men and women in work was up by 1.6 and 1.8 percent respectively.
+As a result, 4.8 million men and 4.2 million women belonged to the active labour force in Q2 2021.

 Was the decline in the number of flex workers stronger than that for other types of workers?